willkoehler/docs/rubber_gem/aws_deploy.md

     mkdir -p config/secrets

-Add Rubber your Gemfile and update your gems with "`bundle install`"
+Add Rubber your Gemfile and update your gems with "`bundle install`".
+You also probably need the unf gem to avoid a warning error from fog: "Unable to load the 'unf' gem.
+Your AWS strings may not be properly encoded."

     gem 'rubber', '2.7.1'

-Use Node.js for the JavaScript runtime on the server.
-This is preferable to using therubyracer gem.
-Node.js comes pre-compiled as a package. therubyracer gem takes a LONG time to build.
-Edit `rubber-complete.yml` and add the following lines at the bottom to install the Node.js package

-    roles:
-      app:
-        packages: [nodejs]
+    gem 'unf'

 ## Vulcanize the app to setup the necessary files for Rubber.